wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 - Using model-based testing methods to validate prompts
 - Monitoring prompt interactions in production

-Let's get started by using deterministic testing methods to validate that we're getting useful responses from the LLM.
+Let's get started by getting a good test strategy in place for testing prompts.

 ## Establishing a good test strategy for prompts

 Prompt testing is a difficult subject, because you'll find that the LLM will give you a different response each time you call it.
 You can't test for a specific response.
 And that makes for brittle tests.
-I know from experience that not many of you will be very happy with this situation in their code base.
-But there are ways to make things better.
+I know from experience that not many of you will be very happy with brittle tests in their codebase.
+But there are ways around the problem.

 Let's take a step back and look at what you can expect from an LLM-based application first.
 You can't expect the same response every time from an LLM.
 This is because the